ben-sb/javascript-deobfuscator/README.md

   -i, --input [input_file]    The input file to deobfuscate (default: "input/source.js") -o, --output [output_file]  The deobfuscated output file (default: "output/output.js") -m, --module                Parse an ESModule
-  -f, --force                 Whether to overwrite the output file or not -h, --help                  display help for command
+  -h, --help                  display help for command

->
 ```

 Alternatively use the online version at [deobfuscate.io](https://deobfuscate.io)